fmbot-discord/docs/docs/commands/crowns.md

 To get crowns you can use [`.fmwhoknows`](/commands/artists/#fmwhoknows-fmwk-fmw).

 Crown server settings are available [here](/guildsettings/crownsettings/).
-Leaving a server resets all your crowns.
+Leaving a server resets all your crowns for that server.

 ### .fmcrowns  (`.fmcws`)